kaan9/malbolge-vm/README.md

 Unlike the reference implementation, this implementation does not rely on dynamic memory allocation.

+The reference implementation can be found at [Malbolge reference impl](http://www.lscheffer.com/malbolge_interp.html).

 ## Compilation
 `make malbolge-vm` or `cc malbolge-vm.c -o malbolge-vm`